 Razer has officially launched the Viper Ultimate wireless gaming mouse.
-The mouse is a follow-up to the original Viper, but unlike its predecessor, Razer has cut the cord on the Viper Ultimately, quite literally.
+The mouse is a follow-up to the original Viper, but unlike its predecessor, Razer has cut the cord on the Viper Ultimate, quite literally.

 As the name line up suggests, the Viper Ultimate bears the same ambidextrous design as before, with some obvious improvements having been made to it as well.
 It still utilises Razer’s Optical Mouse Switches, but instead of physical contact points, the Viper Ultimate now uses infrared light to detect actuation.
 In more technical terms, the new switch has a report rate of just 0.2ms and a lifespan of 70 million clicks.